-The world's financial crisis has eased significantly throughout 2010.
-This was especially visible on sales and profitability levels compared to the corresponding period of 2009.
-The recovery signals from some of our markets were strong, especially from the Former Soviet Union countries.
-Following some recovery the Company undertakes efforts to benefit from these signals both in revenues and profitability.
-The Company has revised its strategy and has adapted to the new environment, i.e. by rebuilding its product portfolio.
-This paid off in line from the increasing demand in many markets of the Company's operations, as the Company was able to win market share from the weaker competitors.
+The world's financial crisis has eased throughout 2010 and 2011.
+This included recovery signals from some of our markets (especially in the Former Soviet Union countries), and stabilization in some of others.
+Following some recovery the Company undertook efforts to benefit from these signals both in revenues and profitablity.
+The revised strategy and adaptation to the new environment, i.e. by rebuilding product portfolio, paid off in terms of increased market share and sales.